danieljcave/inphysical-plans/README.md

 </details>

 ### Delete Profile
 User have the option to delete their accounts if they choose so. users are directed to their profile page and checked that they are indeed the profile account user.
 They are given an option to delete their account.
 A modal is used to confirm that request and users are instructed that if they delete the account they can no longer post comments or like posts.
-If the users chooses to delete there account, the account is deleted and they are redirected to home page and the account removed.
+If the users choose to delete their account, the account is deleted and they are redirected to the home page and the account removed.

 When a user deletes their account their posts and comments are also deleted, which they are informed so if they have a block that is removed automatically.
 As shown bellow